Advance Your Sterile Processing Technician Career

 Full certification is obtained after acquiring 400 hours of hands-on sterile processing experience within six months of provisional certification.
 Hands-on experience provides an invaluable resource with which to better understand the standards, knowledge and practices needed to be successful in the field and on the CRCST exam.

-PLEASE NOTE: Students residing in the states of New York, New Jersey, Connecticut, Tennessee and Pennsylvania – these states require that Central Service Technicians become certified within a state-mandated period of time after employment (range from 1.5 – 3 years).
+PLEASE NOTE: Students residing in the states of New York, New Jersey, Connecticut, Tennessee, and Pennsylvania – these states require that Central Service Technicians become certified within a state-mandated period of time after employment (range from 1.5 – 3 years).
 This is NOT a barrier to enrollment for students but should be reviewed with a Workforce Training Specialist at time of enrollment.

 STERILE PROCESSING TECHNICIAN REGISTRATION